Active Substance: pegaspargase

-The most common side effects with Oncaspar (which may affect more than 1 in 10 people) are allergic reactions (including serious allergic reactions), hives, rash, high blood sugar levels, pancreatitis (inflammation of the pancreas), diarrhoea, and abdominal (belly) pain.
+The most common side effects with Oncaspar (which may affect more than 1 in 10 people) are allergic reactions (including serious allergic reactions), hives, rash, high blood sugar levels, pancreatitis (inflammation of the pancreas), diarrhoea, nausea, abdominal (belly) pain, reduced appetite and weight loss.
 For the full list of side effects reported with Oncaspar, see the package leaflet.

 Oncaspar must not be used in patients with severe liver disease, patients who have ever had pancreatitis or those who have had severe bleeding or serious blood clots following asparaginase treatment.
 For the full list of restrictions, see the package leaflet.

 Studies showed Oncaspar to be effective in patients with ALL, including patients who were allergic to other medicines containing asparaginase.
 Oncaspar also comes with the advantage of requiring fewer injections as the medicine stays longer in the body than some other asparaginases.
 However, the data in adult patients were limited and the company that markets the medicine is to provide further data of its benefit in this group of patients.